 Moths belong to the Order Lepidoptera.
-We have over 22,000 species of moth in Australia, with over 600 species already recorded within the Atlas of Coastal Wilderness region.
+We have over 22,000 species of moth in Australia.

 When taking photos of moths, it is most helpful to obtain images of both the upperside (dorsal) view of the wings, in addition to the underside (ventral) view of the wings.
 This makes the identification process much easier for some of the hard-to-identify species.